Narato/Narato.ResponseMiddleware.Models.Legacy/README.md

-# Narato.ResponseMiddleware.Models
+# Narato.ResponseMiddleware.Models.Legacy
-This library contains the core models for use in the narato stack
+This library contains the legacy models for use in the narato stack

 GIT